abiever/skateboard_company_gui/README.md

 <img src="/demo_gifs/search_items.gif" width="650" height="300"/>

 # Built Using
-• JavaFX
+• JavaFX <br>
-• Maven
+• Maven <br>

 # Challenges Overcome & Lessons Learned
-• Learning about Inheritance and implementing it was difficult, as there were two different kinds of parts that needed to be represented as their own class from a basic super class.
+• Learning about Inheritance and implementing it was difficult, as there were two different kinds of parts that needed to be represented as their own class from a basic super class. <br>
-• At this point in time, this was the largest code base I had ever created or worked with, so staying on top of comments and documentation was necessary both while building the project and so that when I came back to it after significant absence I could pick up where I left off.
+• At this point in time, this was the largest code base I had ever created or worked with, so staying on top of comments and documentation was necessary both while building the project and so that when I came back to it after significant absence I could pick up where I left off. <br>
-• Packaging the JAR file so that the application would run by itself outside of an IDE was an incredibly frustrating process, but I succeeded in sifting through documentation and command line troubleshooting to properly package everything and run it successfully.
+• Packaging the JAR file so that the application would run by itself outside of an IDE was an incredibly frustrating process, but I succeeded in sifting through documentation and command line troubleshooting to properly package everything and run it successfully. <br>

 # Current Known Issues
-• There are moments when a Product will not delete correctly
+• There are moments when a Product will not delete correctly <br>
-• The application window itself does not resize properly when prompted by the user.
+• The application window itself does not resize properly when prompted by the user. <br>

 # Planned Updates
-• Adding a dedicated backend so that data can persist across machines and application instances
+• Adding a dedicated backend so that data can persist across machines and application instances <br>
-• Improving deletion functionality so that mass deletion of parts or products can be possible
+• Improving deletion functionality so that mass deletion of parts or products can be possible <br>
-• Creating a login screen so that security is enhanced
+• Creating a login screen so that security is enhanced <br>